bahtiyartan/troia/docs/30Flowcontrol.rst

 		VAR = VAR + 1;
 	ENDWHILE;

-In most programming languages there are alternative looping statements like for, foreach etc, even if programmers are able to implement same behaviour using different looping statements.
+In most programming languages there are alternative looping statements like for, foreach, even if programmers are able to implement same behaviour using different looping statements.
 TROIA does not support FOR and FOREACH statements.

 LOOP Command
 --------------------